immengzi/immengzi.github.io/_tabs/about.md

 ## Who Am I

-Hello!
-I'm XMengH (she/her), a current student at Wuhan University, specializing in Computer Science.
+Hi!
+I’m XMengH (she/her), a graduate of the School of Computer Science at Wuhan University.

-As an aspiring Web developer, I am dedicated and curious, always eager to explore both CS-related and non-CS topics.
-Feel free to reach out if you want to discuss technology, share ideas, or simply chat about anything interesting!
+I’m currently working on kernel and virtualization technologies.
+I used to be passionate about front-end development, and I still enjoy exploring new ideas across different areas of tech.

+Happy to meet everyone on the internet!

 ## Contact Me

-- Email: immengzi[at]outlook[dot]com (I check this all the time!)
+Email: immengzi[at]outlook[dot]com (I check this all the time)
-- QQ: 1686769963